A functional matte liner glaze is possible - with care.

 Pages that reference this post in the Digitalfire Reference Library:

-G2928C - Ravenscrag Silky Matte for Cone 6, Food Safe
+G2928C - Ravenscrag Silky Matte for Cone 6, Meet two glazes at the rim using wax emulsion.
+Why?
+How?, Food Safe

 This post is one of thousands found in the Digitalfire Reference Database.
 Most are part of a timeline maintained by Tony Hansen.
 You can search that timeline on the home page of digitalfire.com.